GKO95/GKO95.github.io/_articles/programming/PRGMING_Cpp.md

 ## `throw` Keyword

-The `throw` keyword is used to manually halts execution and "throws" expression to `catch` keyword.
+The `throw` keyword is used to manually halt execution and "throws" expression to `catch` keyword.
 Either expression such as numerical data, text data can follow behind, or may have no expression at all.

+However, the `catch` exception handler cannot check the thrown value, but only its parameter type.

 ```cpp
 // TRY BLOCK